-Core Capability 13 Radiation Emergencies Component 13.1 Capacity to detect and respond to radiological and nuclear emergencies that may constitute a public health event of national or international concern Indicator 13.1.1 Mechanisms are established and functioning for detecting and responding to radiological and nuclear emergencies
+Core Capability 13 Radiation Emergencies Component 13.1 Capacity to detect and respond to radiological and nuclear emergencies that may constitute a public health event of national or international concern Indicator 13.1.1 Mechanisms are established and functioning for detecting and responding to radiological and nuclear emergencies that may constitute a public health event of international concern

-- 13.1.1.1 Have experts been identified for public health assessment and response to radiological and nuclear events? - 13.1.1.2 Have national policies, strategies or plans been established for the detection, assessment and response to radiation emergencies? - 13.1.1.3 Have national policies, strategies or plans been implemented for the detection, assessment and response to radiation emergencies? - 13.1.1.4 Have national policies, strategies or plans been established for national and international transport of radioactive material, samples and waste management, including those from hospitals and medical services? - 13.1.1.5 Is there a functional coordination 109 and communication mechanism 110 between relevant national competent authorities responsible for nuclear regulatory control/safety, and relevant sectors 111? - 13.1.1.6 Have national authorities responsible for radiological and nuclear events designated a focal point for coordination and communication with the ministry of health and/or IHR NFP? - 13.1.1.7 Does radiation monitoring exist for radiation emergencies that may constitute a public health event of international concern? - 13.1.1.8 Is there systematic information exchange between radiological competent authorities and human health surveillance units about urgent radiological events and potential risks that may constitute a public health emergency of international concern? - 13.1.1.9 Have scenarios, technical guidelines and SOPs been developed for risk assessment, reporting, event confirmation and notification, investigation and management of radiation emergencies? - 13.1.1.10 Is there a radiation emergency response plan112? - 13.1.1.11 Have radiation emergency response drills been carried out regularly, including the requesting of international assistance (as needed) and international notification? - 13.1.1.12 Is there a mechanism in place to access113 health facilities (inside or outside the country) with capacity to manage patients of radiation emergencies? - 13.1.1.13 Does the country have access to laboratory capacity to detect and confirm the presence of radiation and identify its type (alpha, beta, or gamma) for potential radiation hazards? - 13.1.1.14 Are there collaborative mechanisms in place for access114 to specialized laboratories that are able to perform bioassays115, biological dosimetry by cytogenetic analysis and ESR116? - 13.1.1.15 Have collaborative mechanisms for access to specialized laboratories that are able to perform bioassays, biological dosimetry by cytogenetic analysis and ESR been utilized and evaluated?
+- 13.1.1.1 Have experts been identified for public health assessment and response to radiological and nuclear events? - 13.1.1.2 Have national policies, strategies or plans been established for the detection, assessment and response to radiation emergencies? - 13.1.1.3 Have national policies, strategies or plans been implemented for the detection, assessment and response to radiation emergencies? - 13.1.1.4 Have national policies, strategies or plans been established for national and international transport of radioactive material, samples and waste management, including those from hospitals and medical services? - 13.1.1.5 Is there a functional coordination and communication mechanism between relevant national competent authorities responsible for nuclear regulatory control/safety, and relevant sectors? - 13.1.1.6 Have national authorities responsible for radiological and nuclear events designated a focal point for coordination and communication with the ministry of health and/or IHR NFP? - 13.1.1.7 Does radiation monitoring exist for radiation emergencies that may constitute a public health event of international concern? - 13.1.1.8 Is there systematic information exchange between radiological competent authorities and human health surveillance units about urgent radiological events and potential risks that may constitute a public health emergency of international concern? - 13.1.1.9a Have technical guidelines or SOPs been developed for the management of radiation emergencies (including risk assessment, reporting, event confirmation and notification, and investigation)? - 13.1.1.9b Have technical guidelines or SOPs for the management of radiation emergencies (including risk assessment, reporting, event confirmation and notification, and investigation) been evaluated and updated? - 13.1.1.10 Is there a radiation emergency response plan ? - 13.1.1.11 Have radiation emergency response drills been carried out regularly, including the requesting of international assistance (as needed) and international notification? - 13.1.1.12 Is there a mechanism in place to access health facilities (inside or outside the country) with capacity to manage patients of radiation emergencies? - 13.1.1.13 Does the country have access (nationally or internationally) to laboratory capacity to detect and confirm the presence of radiation and identify its type (alpha, beta, or gamma) for potential radiation hazards? - 13.1.1.14 Are there collaborative mechanisms in place for access to specialized laboratories that are able to perform bioassays , biological dosimetry by cytogenetic analysis and ESR ?